 - Additional support available.
 Alternative lenders that offer financing to students often offer support beyond just a loan, such as help applying for jobs and visa support letters for international students.

 - No strained relationships.
-Applying on your own means your student loans won’t affect your relationship with your family or friends.
+Having a friend or relative cosign your student loan comes with risks.
+Applying on your own means your student loans won’t affect your relationship.

 Are there any drawbacks?